ros-tooling/cross_compile/README.md

 ls sysroot/ros_ws/
 ```

-If the build succeeded, the directory will look like this:
+If the build succeeded, the directory looks like this:

 ```
 ros_ws/